Dream (YouTuber): Public image and controversies

 Dream's personality on YouTube has been described as "polarizing".
 A 2020 SurveyMonkey poll revealed that, of respondents who were familiar with Dream, 59.7% held a favorable view of him, while 22.1% expressed an unfavorable view.
 Dream and other members of the Dream SMP gave rise to a popular fandom.

 On January 1, 2021, Dream was doxxed.
 In a tweet on January 7, 2021, he addressed the doxxing and denied accusations made against him by his ex-girlfriend.

 In June 2021, Dream was criticized for announcing that all revenue generated by his streams in June would go to charity, with critics claiming he did not stream for more than a single day that month.
 Dream had streamed multiple times on different platforms during the month of June, including at least four streams on Discord, where he encouraged fans to subscribe and donate to his Twitch channel.
 On June 30, 2021, Dream announced that he had donated US$140,000 (US$90,000 from fan contributions and US$50,000 from the Dream Team) to The Trevor Project, an LGBTQ youth charity.

 In response to fellow YouTuber Technoblade's cancer diagnosis, Dream donated US$21,409 to cancer research in late August 2021.
 Dream has since participated in many other cancer charity initiatives, organized with Technoblade's father, known online as Mr. Technodad.

 During his career, the Federal Bureau of Investigation (FBI) contacted him about a "threat made against his life".

+He is the subject of Heat Waves, a fan fiction imagining a romantic relationship between him and GeorgeNotFound.

+From December 2024 to January 2025, Dream had a public falling out over social media with TommyInnit, which later extrapolated to include fellow Dream SMP collaborators Tubbo and Jack Manifold.